 Right not to suffer a detriment

-A worker will have the right not to be subjected to a detriment on the grounds that:
+A worker will have the right not to be subjected to a detriment because:

 - They accepted or rejected a guaranteed hours offer (or proposed to do so).